 It’s true, us mums worry.
 We want the absolute best for our kids and we worry about every aspect of their lives even into adulthood.
 My mum always told me, she worried when there was nothing to worry about and now I have children of my own I completely get it.
 I do the same thing.

 Anyone who thinks motherhood is easy are most likely assholes.
 It’s true most of us choose this life, we choose to be mothers but from the words of Julia Donaldson, it doesn’t mean we can’t grumble and grouse (sorry, A squash & A Squeeze is our current favourite bedtime story and it’s stuck in my head).
 Just because we want to be mothers doesn’t make the job any easier or less exhausting.
 Feeling knackered by the end of the day usually means we’ve spent the day doing everything for everyone else.
 So roll on bedtime.

 You have good days and bad

 Do you ever get to the end of the day and think what a good day you’ve had with your little one?
 Maybe you had a day out or did lots of fun activities at home, or maybe you just managed to make it through the day without any meltdowns.
-We all have days but we also have bad days.
+We all have good days but we also have bad days.
 They’re the ones that have you wishing you could start the day again and do everything differently.
 Or, by the end of the day you’re just glad it’s over.
-Sometimes it might seem like the bad outway the good but being the great mum you are, you will push through knowing that they’re only age for a short time.
-Before you know it you will be wishing for the time again.
+Sometimes it might seem like the bad outway the good but being the great mum you are, you will push through knowing that they’re only this age for a short time.
+Before you know it you will be wishing for this time again.

 Sometimes you get it wrong